zachary-shah/riff-pix2pix/README.md

-# Controlled Audio Inpainting using Riffusion and ImagePix2Pix
+# Audio Inpainting using Riffusion and ImagePix2Pix

 ## Summary: